MileHacker Logo

 Iconic Landmarks

-The most impressive views of the cliffs and the town atop them come from a boat tour leaving from the marina.
-Alternatively, walking trails on the plateau higher than the town, like the trail to Cap de Pertusato, present equally stunning perspectives.
-The hour after sunrise or before sunset (sunrise or sunset) renders the best light for taking photos of the cliffs' grandeur.
+The most impressive views of the cliffs and the town atop them come from a boat tour departing from the harbor.
+Alternatively, walking tracks on the plateau higher than the town, like the path to Cap de Pertusato, present equally stunning perspectives.
+The hour after sunrise or before sunset (sunrise or sunset) renders the best light for capturing the cliffs' grandeur.

 Citadel Haute Ville & King Aragon Steps